ccha23/cs1302binder/README.md

 # CS1302 Jupyter

-This is the repo for CS1302 Jupyter Environment
+This is the repository for running the CS1302 Jupyter Environment outside a jupyterhub server.

-- To run the notebooks with temporary storage, click [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ccha23/cs1302jupyter/HEAD?urlpath=git-pull?repo%3Dhttps%3A%2F%2Fgithub.com%2Fccha23%2Fcs1302%26urlpath%3Dlab)
+1. To run the notebooks with temporary storage, click [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ccha23/cs1302jupyter/HEAD?urlpath=git-pull?repo%3Dhttps%3A%2F%2Fgithub.com%2Fccha23%2Fcs1302%26urlpath%3Dlab)

-- To run locally on your computer with permanent storage:
+2. To run locally on your computer with permanent storage:
   - Install [docker](
 https://docs.docker.com/get-started/#download-and-install-docker).
   - Run the docker in a terminal from a working directory of your choice: